avixiii-dev/.dotfiles/README.md

 1. Restart your terminal
 2. Fish shell will be set as your default shell
 3. All configurations will be automatically loaded
+4. If terminal opens in zsh, it will automatically switch to fish

 ## Customization

-Feel free to fork this repository and modify any configurations to match your preferences:
+Feel free to modify any configuration files to match your preferences:
 - Alacritty config: `~/.config/alacritty/`
 - Fish config: `~/.config/fish/`
 - Neovim config: `~/.config/nvim/`
-- iTerm2 preferences will be in `~/Library/Preferences/`
+- Git config: `~/.gitconfig` and `~/.gitignore_global`

 ## License